izaaksarnecki1/filerecovery/README.md

 [PhotoRec](https://www.cgsecurity.org/wiki/PhotoRec),
 I want to write a small program that does this.
 Seems like a good way to learn about .jpg files, I guess.

+Also why are all the tools so bloated and cost money??